Alhaadee/fantasy_league_project/readme.md

 * View information of past and upcoming fixtures.
 * Search for players and find their detailed statistics.

-This was repository includes a RESTful API developed with spring boot and secured with JWT as well as a website created with react.
+This repository includes a RESTful API developed with spring boot and secured with JWT as well as a website that was created with react.
+The Data of users and the football players is stored locally using a Postgresql database.

 The [fantasy premier league api](https://fantasy.premierleague.com/api/bootstrap-static/) was used to source all football data.